-Response: The property is currently occupied by the Irregardless Café, which is located on the ground floor and currently meets this Guideline.
+Response: The property is currently occupied by Goodnights, which already contains elements which further this Guideline.
 It is not anticipated that redevelopment will occur at this time; however, when the property is redeveloped, the property owner will comply with this Guideline and the Hillsborough Morgan Streetscape and Parking Plan, which accomplishes these goals, see particularly pp. 11-12.